spartacus-satoxi/PitchingPennies/README.md

 1,024,000	--> Unlimited

-In addition to what described above satoxi will be the utility token of many more exciting DAPs that will be developed by us in future.
+In addition to what described above satoxi will be the utility token of many more exciting DAPPs that will be developed by us in future.
 We've got the ideas, we've got the creativity, we've got the ability.
-We say those DAPs will be as cool and you don't need a meaningless whitepaper!
-(For the DAPs that we will develop on blockchains other than Ethereum 1:1 equivalents will be issued.)
+We say those DAPPs will be as cool and you don't need a meaningless whitepaper!
+(For the DAPPs that we will develop on blockchains other than Ethereum 1:1 equivalents will be issued.)

 ------------------------------